gjactat/visual-studio-2017-palenight-theme/README.md

 ## Installation

-- Install the "Color Theme Editor for Visual Studio 2017" extension
+- Install the "Color Theme Editor for Visual Studio" extension
-- Import the .pkgdef file
+- Import the .pkgdef theme file
-- Enable the theme (you might need to restart your IDE to get the result)
+- Double click on the imported "Palenight" theme to enable it

+That's it !..
+You can now disable the "Color Theme Editor for Visual Studio" extension (can be quite resource-intensive on VS startup to me).